Summary: A Treatise of Human Nature (page 11)

 Every quality being a distinct thing from another, may be conceiv'd to exist appart, and may exist apart, not only from every other quality, but from that unintelligible chimera of a substance 9.

-By the time Hume wrote these lines, the notion of substance was already being criticised by some philosophers.
-This is a feature of modern philosophy, the philosophy of his time.
-We have already mentioned Berkeley, but Locke too rejects this notion, replacing it with a conceptual pairing that is much more effective in his view: the first and second qualities.
+By the time Hume wrote these lines, the notion of substance was already coming under criticism from some philosophers—a characteristic feature of modern philosophy, the philosophy of his day.
+We have already mentioned Berkeley, but Locke too rejects this notion, replacing it with a conceptual pairing he considers far more workable: that of primary and secondary qualities.

-For Hume, this is just another fiction of the imagination, and he will set out to demonstrate this in the following section entitled: "On Modern Philosophy".
+For Hume, this is yet another fiction of the imagination, as he sets out to demonstrate in the following section, entitled "Of Modern Philosophy".

 According to this doctrine, colours, sounds, tastes, smells, heat and cold